You have turned-in this assignment. You can review the lesson and see your previous answers.

 It provides scrutiny and it's suggesting amendments to legislation.

-It's the House of Commons that ultimately passes the law.
+It is the House of Commons that ultimately passes the law.

-So, they have a very ceremonial role in Parliament.
+So they have a very ceremonial role in Parliament.

-So you might, if you've ever seen the State Opening of Parliament on the TV or you've watched it, they're there to deliver the monarch speech and they set the Government's agenda.
+So you might, if you've ever seen the state opening of Parliament on the TV or you've watched it, they're there to deliver the Monarch speech and they set the government's agenda.

-And they take a back seat.
+But that's pretty much it and they take a back seat.

 In terms of the day-to-day running, their role is through the Royal Assent.

-Now, this is signing of the Bill by the monarch, which turns that bill into an act, which is then what the law and legislation is.
+Now this is signing of the bill by the Monarch which turns that bill into an act, which is then what the law and legislation is.

 Their role is mainly to sign off and make it official.